 Our final call was an experiment.
 It aims to take forward already existing project results in transnational partnerships that go beyond the Interreg community.
 We believe that coordination and cooperation with projects from directly-managed EU programmes like Horizon 2020 is central for taking forward the outputs and results of our current projects.

-On 4 December 2019, our programme countries have selected nine new cooperation projects for funding.
+On 4 December 2019, our programme countries selected nine new cooperation projects for funding.

-As of 2020, they are expected to capitalise on results from previous Interreg and other EU-funded projects.
+In early 2020 they started to capitalise on results from previous Interreg and other EU-funded projects.

 WHAT WAS THIS CALL ABOUT?